-1. Absence/elopement of a resident from the facility when the resident cannot be located or has left the premises and there is sufficient reason to question his whereabouts:

-2. An outbreak of a contagious disease or condition among residents, or an outbreak of food poisoning among residents;

-3. Significant physical damage to the facility, disruption of utilities services, call to the fire department or evacuation of the building or any rooms in the building due to a fire, natural disaster or other emergency;

-4. An occurrence that requires the services of a law enforcement agency.
+- 1. Absence/elopement of a resident from the facility when the resident cannot be located or has left the premises and there is sufficient reason to question his whereabouts; - 2.
+An outbreak of a contagious disease or condition among residents, or an outbreak of food poisoning among residents; - 3.
+Significant physical damage to the facility, disruption of utilities services, call to the fire department or evacuation of the building or any rooms in the building due to a fire, natural disaster or other emergency; - 4.
+An occurrence that requires the services of a law-enforcement agency.]

-C. The report required in subsections A and B of this section shall include (i) the name of the facility, (ii) the name(s) of the resident(s) involved in the incident or occurrence,

-(iii) the name of the person making the report, (iv) the date of the incident or occurrence,

-(iv) a description of the incident or occurrence, and (v) the actions taken in response to the incident or occurrence.

-D. The facility shall submit a written report of each incident or occurrence specified in subsections A and B of this section to the licensing office within seven days after the incident or occurrence took place.
-The report shall be signed and dated by the administrator and include the following information:

-1. Name and address of the facility;

-2. Name of the resident(s) involved in the incident or occurrence;

-3. Date and time of the incident or occurrence;

-4. Name, title, and signature of the person making the report;
+[CB].
+The report required in [subsections A and B subsection A] of this section shall include (i) the name of the facility, (ii) the name(s) of the resident(s) involved in the incident [or occurrence], (iii) the name of the person making the report, (iv) the date of the incident [or occurrence], (iv) a description of the incident [or occurrence], and (v) the actions taken in response to the incident [or occurrence]. - [DC].
+The facility shall submit a written report of each incident [or occurrence] specified in [subsections A and B subsection A] of this section to the licensing office within seven days after the incident [or occurrence] took place.
+The report shall be signed and dated by the administrator and include the following information: - 1.
+Name and address of the facility; - 2.
+Name of the resident(s) involved in the incident [or occurrence]; - 3.
+Date and time of the incident [or occurrence]; - 4.
+Name, title, and signature of the person making the report;

-5. Date of completion of the report

-6. Type of incident or occurrence;

-7. Description of the incident or occurrence, the circumstances under which it happened, and when applicable, extent of injury or damage;

-8. Location of the incident or occurrence;

-9. Actions taken in response to the incident or occurrence;

-10. Outcome resolution of the incident or occurrence, and if applicable follow-up actions or care;

-11. Name of employee in charge at the time of the incident or occurrence;

-12. Names, telephone numbers and addresses of witnesses to the incident or occurrence, if any.

-E. The facility shall submit amendments to the written report when circumstances require, such as when additional actions are taken or there is resolution of the incident or occurrence after submission of the report or significant new information becomes available.

-F.A copy of the written report of each incident or occurrence shall be maintained by the facility for at least two years.
+- 5. Date of completion of the report; - 6.
+Type of incident [or occurrence]; - 7.
+Description of the incident [or occurrence], the circumstances under which it happened, and when applicable, extent of injury or damage; - 8.
+Location of the incident [or occurrence]; - 9.
+Actions taken in response to the incident [or occurrence]; - 10.
+Outcome resolution of the incident [or occurrence], and if applicable follow-up actions or care; - 11.
+Name of [employee staff person] in charge at the time of the incident [eroccurrence]; - 12.
+Names, telephone numbers and addresses of witnesses to the incident [er occurrence], if any. - [ED].
+The facility shall submit [to the licensing office] amendments to the written report when circumstances require, such as when [substantial] additional actions are taken [, significant new information becomes available,] or there is resolution of the incident [erecurrence] after submission of the report [or significant new information becomes available]. - [FE].
+A copy of the written report of each incident [or occurrence] shall be maintained by the facility for at least two years.

-22 VAC 40-72-110.
+[22 VAC 40-72-110.
 Provision of data.

 As requested by the department, but not more than twice annually, the facility shall provide the department with demographic and clinical data on its residents.
-Such data may include, but shall not be limited to, the average age of persons in care, number of private pay persons and number of public pay persons, and the number of persons meeting certain major medical and psychiatric diagnostic categories.
+Such data may include, but shall not be limited to, the average age of persons in care, number of private pay persons and number of public pay persons, and the number of persons meeting certain major medical and psychiatric diagnostic categories.]

 22 VAC 40-72-120.
-Conservator or guardian.
+Conservator or quardian.

-The facility licensee/operator, facility administrator, relatives of the licensee/operator or administrator, or facility employees shall not act as, seek to become, or become the conservator or guardian of any resident unless specifically so appointed by a court of competent jurisdiction pursuant to Chapter 10, § 37.2-1009, of Title 37.2 of the Code of Virginia.
+The facility licensee/operator, facility administrator, relatives of the licensee/operator or administrator, or facility [employees staff] shall not act as, seek to become, or become the conservator or guardian of any resident unless specifically so appointed by a court of competent jurisdiction pursuant to Article 1 (§ 37.2-1000 et seq.) of Chapter 10 of Title 37.2 of the Code of Virginia.